Price Sensitivity in Leisure: 9 Key Factors for Your Pricing Strategy

 1.Price-Quality Effect:

-Customers appear to care less and less about the price of a product or service if they get the perception; it also delivers higher quality in return.
-This does not necessarily mean you need to have the best product in the world since this is also very subjective and varies from customer to customer; it means that you might have to establish a sense of exclusivity or rareness.
+Customers become less sensitive to price when they perceive higher quality in return.
+This does not necessarily mean you need to have the best product in the world, since this is also very subjective and varies from customer to customer; it means that you might have to establish a sense of exclusivity or rareness.
 You need to stand out.

 2. Expenditure Effect